2025 Samford Bulldogs football team

-The 2025 Samford Bulldogs football team represent Samford University as a member of the Southern Conference (SoCon) during the 2025 NCAA Division I FCS football season.
-The Bulldogs are led by eleventh-year head coach Chris Hatcher and play at the Pete Hanna Stadium in Homewood, Alabama.
+The 2025 Samford Bulldogs football team represented Samford University as a member of the Southern Conference (SoCon) during the 2025 NCAA Division I FCS football season.
+The Bulldogs played their home games at Pete Hanna Stadium in Homewood, Alabama.

+The Bulldogs were led by eleventh-year head coach Chris Hatcher for the first ten games of the season.
+Hatcher was fired on November 9 with the team sitting at a 1–9 record; Hatcher finished his tenure at Samford with an overall record of 62–59.
+Defensive coordinator Scot Sloan was named interim head coach for the final two games of the season.